danielbeardsley/tesla-bms-node/README.md

       * Allow switching charge contrller implementations
       * Try to compute real voltage using discharge current from the inverter and the current voltage
-      * See if moduleVolts or the sum-of-cells is closer to the truth
    * Charge
       * Charge at a higer voltage and stop when the current reaches some smaller amount (or the cells are at some voltage)